 Now, twenty years after I left Defence Intelligence, data has become the new hot topic within law firms.
 And the challenge is similar – partners want information, but they’re not sure why.

 Most of the intelligence available is numbers-based.
-Yet you will realise that lawyers are not naturally numbers people.
+Yet you will realise that lawyers are not naturally ‘numbers people’.
 Words yes.
 Numbers no. This means that few partners are really sure which finance numbers are the ones they need to run the business.
-As a result most firms give equity partners all the finance figures in the form of a monthly report.
+As a result, most firms give equity partners all the financial figures in the form of a monthly report.
 Few partners really read the data, but they’re reassured that the data is available.
 In the words the famous lawyer FE Smith “they are none the wiser, but they are certainly better informed”.

 Providing the necessary information a user-friendly format helps partners understand the data.
-Graphs and charts are best.
+Graphs and charts are the best.
 Lawyers love words, but it’s not easy to turn financial data into text.
 The closest we come in accountancy is balance sheets and profit and loss accounts, neither of which are easy meat for lawyers.
-The best answer lies in choosing the right data – in conjunction with the partners who will receive it – and then providing that data in an easy to understand graphical format.
+Choosing the right data is where the best answer lies – in conjunction with the partners who will receive it – and then providing that data in an easy to understand graphical format.
 It’s a dashboard, analogous to driving a car.
 It has the key data (speed, fuel, revs, battery etc) but not the whole engine management data.

 Creating a dashboard is straightforward.
-Creating a dashboard which provides the right information, accurately, on time, in a useful format is not straightforward.
+A dashboard which provides the right information, accurately, on time, in a useful format is not straightforward.
 Experience suggests that firms should provide an example to partners which they can tweak, rather than design from the ground up.

 Once the partners have the right data, in the right format, at the right time they need to take action.
 Getting lawyers to change their behaviour is not simple, but I will provide some tips and hints in my next blog.